MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 -   [Get-WmiObject](https://technet.microsoft.com/en-us/library/dd315295.aspx)

-Typically, cmdlets that support remoting without special configuration have a ComputerName parameter and do not have a Session parameter.
+Typically, cmdlets that support remoting without special configuration have the ComputerName parameter and do not have the Session parameter.
 To find these cmdlets in your session, type:

 ```
-get-command | where { $_.parameters.keys -contains "ComputerName" -and $_.parameters.keys -notcontains "Session"}
+Get-Command | where { $_.parameters.keys -contains "ComputerName" -and $_.parameters.keys -notcontains "Session"}
 ```

 ## Windows PowerShell Remoting